 Letting God rule my heart even in the midst of big disappointments isn’t always easy.
 I get angry; I hurt.
 Indignant doesn’t look good on me, but in my own sin, I disappoint people all the time.
 I’m not usually trying to fail when I do.

-In the end, I guard my own walk with Christ and forgive them.
+In the end, when people disappoint, I guard my own walk with Christ and forgive them, and wait for God to direct the situation.
+His guidance is always right on time.